BelugaHaechi/US-International-Scientific-Keyboard/README.md

 ### Dead keys
 When a normal key is pressed, a character is returned.
 However, [**dead keys**](https://en.wikipedia.org/wiki/Dead_key) do not return a character when initially pressed, but rather waits for the next keystroke and uses this input to determine the character it should return.
 This essentially enables a key to be mapped to multiple characters, for example key `` ` `` (backtick) could be mapped to all characters with an acute accent: à, ù, ì, À, Ù, Ì, and so on.
 To type `à`, one would need to press `` ` `` then `a`.

-The character corresponding to the first keystroke (also the dead key itself) is called the **key character**, the character for the second keystroke is called the **key character**, and the returned character is called the **composite character**.
-If the key character does not map to a composite character in the dead key's character set, the key character of the dead key is returned, followed by the key character.
+The character corresponding to the first keystroke (also the dead key itself) is called the **root character**, the character for the second keystroke is called the **base character**, and the returned character is called the **composite character**.
+If the root character does not map to a composite character in the dead key's character set, the root character of the dead key is returned, followed by the base character.

-By convention, the set of characters mapped to a dead key should share similar features, and also with the key character.
-It is also conventional to always have the _space key_ mapped to the **default character** of a dead key, usually the key character in isolation.
+By convention, the set of characters mapped to a dead key should share similar features, and also with the root character.
+It is also conventional to always have the _space key_ mapped to the **default character** of a dead key, usually the root character in isolation.

 Dead keys are used extensively in many modern keyboard layouts, such as in the Greek Polytonic layout, the US-International layout, the UK Extended layout, and so on.